ashleykinard/ashleykinard.github.io/index.md

 I view documentation as a high-value product, not an afterthought.
 My workflow includes:

-* **Active Exploration.** I don't just write about features--I use them.
-I test APIs and run scripts locally to find the "friction points."
-I ask questions with the end user in mind to discover what may otherwise get overlooked in the design process.
+* **Active Exploration.** I not only write about features, I also use them.
+I test APIs and run scripts locally to find friction points.
+I ask questions with the end user in mind to discover what may otherwise get overlooked during the design process.
-* **Engineering Collaboration.** I integrate into the development lifecycle.
-I manage peer reviews through GitHub pull requests, ensuring that Subject Matter Experts (SMEs) verify technical logic before a single word is published.
+* **Engineering Collaboration.** I integrate myself into the development lifecycle and work closely with developers.
+I manage peer reviews through GitHub pull requests, ensuring that Subject Matter Experts (SMEs) verify the technical accuracy of the docs before reaching publication.
-* **Scalable Governance.** I bridge the gap between industry standards and team-specific needs.
-While I strictly adhere to established guides (like Microsoft or Google), I author and facilitate custom technical style guides tailored to engineering and documentation workflows.
-By leveraging automated style linting and Markdown templates, I ensure a consistent, authoritative brand voice that scales across the entire product.
+* **Scalable Governance.** I connect industry standards with team-specific needs.
+I follow established guides (like Microsoft or Google), but I also author and facilitate custom technical style guides around engineering and documentation workflows.
+Utilizing automated style linting and Markdown templates, I ensure a consistent brand voice is maintained across the entire product.

 <hr class="section-hr">